PaloAltoNetworks/pcs-postman/Collection_Runner/Bulk_Add_User_CSV/README.md

 ## Steps to iterate the CSV using the Collection Runner

-1. After you have the above Collection imported and your Access/Secret key setup, click the **"Runner"** tab at the top-left of Postman.
+1. After you have the above Collection imported and your Access/Secret key setup, click the main collection folder on the left, and then click the **"Run"** tab at the top-right of Postman.

-1. This should bring up a new screen, where you will select the following:

-* **Choose a collection or folder**

-This is where you choose the ENTIRE Collection you wish to run, in this case: **Bulk_Add_User_CSV_CollectionRunner**

 * **Environment**